We want to trust our medical providers. We all respect doctors. We place our lives and health in their hands, often without hesitation or thought.

 One of the principal protections under the Medical Malpractice Act is that any medical malpractice claims must first be brought before a Medical Review Panel.
 This requirement applies only to QHP’s.
 It does not apply to non-QHP.

 For claims against a QHP, the claims must be filed with the Medical Review Commission.
-Like other personal injury matters and medical malpractice claims, the claims must be filed within 3 years of the alleged negligent act.
+Like other personal injury matters and medical malpractice claims, the claims must be filed within three years of the alleged negligent act.

 Medical Review Panel‘s Decision is Not Binding!